-The Lewy Body Dementia Resource Center (LBDRC) was formed for the purpose of raising crucial awareness of Lewy Body Dementia (LBD) and to offer urgently needed help in New York for the many families who have lacked the services they need primarily because people do not know of the disease.
+The Lewy Body Dementia Resource Center (LBDRC) was formed for the purpose of raising crucial awareness of Lewy Body Dementia (LBD) and to offer urgently needed help for the many families who have lacked the services they need primarily because people do not know of the disease.

-In addition to providing pertinent information about LBD, LBDRC’s website–and our Helpline–offer information on services specifically in the New York area, including but not limited to: recommendations of neurologists specializing in LBD, adult day care programs with dedicated support, physical therapists and occupational therapists with knowledge of LBD, qualified home health aides who are familiar with and sensitive to the many needs of a person with LBD, house call programs, hospice agencies, and other resources.
+In addition to providing pertinent information about LBD, LBDRC’s website–and our Helpline–offer information on services including but not limited to: recommendations of neurologists specializing in LBD, adult day care programs with dedicated support, physical therapists and occupational therapists with knowledge of LBD, qualified home health aides who are familiar with and sensitive to the many needs of a person with LBD, house call programs, hospice agencies, and many more resources.
 We relate which medications are suggested by LBD experts to be avoided because of their potential life-threatening effects.

 Our objective is for Lewy Body Dementia to become as common a name as Alzheimer’s disease or Parkinson’s disease—and for the importance of this distinction to be understood.
 A large part of our mission will focus on outreach and speaking engagements in order to educate the healthcare community and the public on this little known disease.